You’ve almost certainly heard the term “SaaS” before.

 Some SaaS tools have free plans, but many charges after a free trial period or offer “base” plan wherein users can access basic services for free while requiring payment to access more useful or unlimited features.

 These tools can be any kind of software that you pay a monthly or annual fee to access.
 You may already be familiar with marketing-related SaaS tools like social media management tools.
-There are also time management and tracking tools, communication tools, customer relationship management tools, and so much more.
+There are also time management and tracking tools, communication tools, customer relationship management tools, digital asset management, and so much more.

 If you’re thinking “Well, isn’t that just software?”, then no. There is a difference between software and SaaS.